Agribusiness

 are grown around or among crops or pastureland."

-Also see: Agrivoltaics regarding bees and broccoli!
+Also see: Agrivoltaics regarding bees & broccoli and solar panels!

 Regenerative farming may not work for everyone, however: